1. There are approximately currently 36,200 valuation units in Bermuda.

 11. The Department has maintained a website (www.landvaluation.bm) since 1999 which provides electronic access to the Valuation List 24 hours a day, 7 days a week.

-12. The website has become an invaluable tool for local property professionals and the public alike, with visitors from as far away as India, Belgium, Australia and China.
-The online search facility alone saw 87,824 visitors in 2017, of which 28.52% were first time visitors, and boasted an uptime (availability) of 99.99%.
+12. The website has become an invaluable tool for local property professionals and the public alike, with visitors from as far away as India, Belgium, France and Hong Kong.
+The online search facility alone saw 90,898 visitors in 2018, of which 26.1% were first time visitors, and boasted an uptime (availability) of 99.75%.

-13. The Department also provides an appraisal service to other Government Departments, such as the Office of the Tax Commissioner, the Registrar of the Supreme Court, the Immigration Department and others.
+13. The Department also provides an appraisal service to other Government Departments, such as the Office of the Tax Commissioner, the Registrar of the Supreme Court, the Immigration Department, the Estates Section and others.

-15. The Department in 2017 also reviewed almost 400 Notices of Transfer in relation to property transactions and over 60 properties for purchase by restricted persons.
+15. The Department in 2018 also reviewed over 550 Notices of Transfer in relation to property transactions and over 60 properties for purchase by restricted persons.